Harpenden Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Examples of recent questions relating to the Harpenden Building Society Conveyancing Panel from members of the public
+Harpenden Building Society Solicitor Panel Recently Asked Questions from members of the public

-I am selling my house and the estate agent has just telephoned to advise that the buyers are switching solicitor.
-The excuse is that Harpenden Building Society will only work with property lawyers on their conveyancing panel.
-On what basis would a major mortgage company only engage with specific solicitors?
+I am in the process of selling my apartment and the EA has just called to advise that the buyers are appointing a new solicitor.
+I am told that this is due to the fact that Harpenden Building Society will only deal with solicitors on their conveyancing panel.
+Why would a leading mortgage company only deal with certain solicitors?

-Lenders have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Lloyds Banking Group, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.
+Lenders have always had an approved set of law firms they are willing to work with, but in the past few years big names such as Santander, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for more than 15 years.

 Copyright © Lexsure Limited, 2025